| | | |

 Instructions

-1. When the dough cycle is up, remove the dough, and knead in the raisins, cherries and almonds.
+• When the dough cycle is up, remove the dough, and knead in the raisins, peel, citron and almonds.

-2. Then let the dough sit on a floured surface for 15 minutes, covered with a bowl.
+• Let the dough rest and rise on a floured surface for 15 minutes, covered with a bowl or damp tea towel.

-4. On a parchment lined baking sheet, braid the ropes, pinching the ends together.
+• On a parchment lined baking sheet braid the ropes, pinching the ends together.

-5. Let it rise, in a warm place covered with a tea towel, for 30-45 minutes, or until doubled in size.
+• Let the bread braid rise in a warm space, covered with a damp tea towel, for 30-45 minutes, or until doubled in size.

-6. In the meantime preheat your oven to 350.
+• In the meantime preheat your oven to 350 degrees F.

-7. When the dough has doubled in size, you can add an egg wash to make the crust shiny.
+• When the dough has doubled in size, add an egg wash to make the crust shiny.
 Just mix together 1 tbsp water with 1 egg yolk, and brush the surface of the bread.

 Notes